takram-design-engineering/three-geospatial/packages/clouds/README.md

 maxShadowFilterRadius: number = 6
 ```

-The radius for PCF on BSM when the sun is near the horizon.
+The radius for percentage-closer filtering (PCF) on BSM when the sun is near the horizon.
 Setting this to 0 disables PCF, but it will suffer from aliasing.

 #### clouds.maxShadowLengthIterationCount